ndtatbristol/BristolFE-v3/v2 examples/readme.txt

 The examples in this folder are exactly those from BristolFE v2 and include calls to functions that are now deprecated.
-For back compatibility with v2, versions of the deprecated functions are in the 'deprecated' folder and contain code to call the equivalent new function.
+These will not work directly in v3 as some of the functions have changed, but may be useful to see how different things can be acheived.